cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 }
 ```

-It receives a set of ABCI++ requests and a flag saying whether they represent a `CleanStart` execution or not and does the following things:
+It receives a set of ABCI 1.0 requests and a flag saying whether they represent a `CleanStart` execution or not and does the following things:
 - Checks if the execution is an empty execution.
 - Filter the requests by calling the method `filterRequests()`.
 This method will remove all the requests from the set that are not supported by the current version of the grammar.
-In addition, it will filter the last height by removing all ABCI++ requests after the
+In addition, it will filter the last height by removing all ABCI 1.0 requests after the
 last `Commit`.
 The function `fetchABCIRequests()` can be called in the middle of the height.
 As a result, the last height may be incomplete and
 classified as invalid, even if that is not the reality.
 The simple example here is that the last
 request fetched via `fetchABCIRequests()` is `FinalizeBlock`; however, `Commit` happens after